doctorwise/psychic-fortnight/README.md

 /usr/bin/ghdl-mcode:error: cannot find entity or configuration controller ...
 ```
-> This is a good thing.
+item 2 para 2: This is a good thing.
 It just means we need to go change things so that we
 actually have a top-level module named `controller`.

 3. Let's add a SystemVerilog and VHDL implementation for the `controller`